 Tours and events

-Some tours and events managed by commercial operators are recommencing for groups of 10 people or fewer.
-Please contact the tour operator directly.
+For enquiries about tours and events managed by commercial operators, please contact the tour operator directly.

 Can I proceed with a personal event?